RodZill4/material-maker/doc/node_transform.rst

 Inputs
 ++++++

-The transform node accepts a single image as input.
+The transform node accepts a color image as input.

+It also accepts a greyscale input image for each transform parameter.
+In that case, instead of applying a uniform transform to the input image, the transform parameter will, for each pixel, be multiplied by a value from -1 to 1 that depends linearly on the corresponding greyscale input image (a black pixel will multiply the parameter by -1, a white pixel will not change the parameter, a grey50 pixel will set it to 0).

 Outputs
 +++++++